 Bangkok International Dental Center

-Bangkok International Dental Center, or BIDC, is where Thailand Starter Kit site founder, Karsten Aichholz, goes for his dental treatments.
-It is one of the biggest dental centers in Thailand.
+Bangkok International Dental Center is one of the biggest dental centers in Thailand.
 Their office in Bangkok is a megalith, a seven-story building packed with the latest in dental equipment located at 157-159 Ratchadapisek Road in the Din Daeng District of Bangkok.
 If Ratchadapisek isn’t convenient for you, you can check out their other locations at Siam Paragon, Emquartier, and Central Eastville.

 When it comes to orthodontics, BIDC offers metal, clear, lingual, self-litigating, Damon, Invisalign, clear aligners, and retainers.
 But their services don’t end there.
 They also do general and cosmetic dentistry, implants, prosthetics, periodontics, root canals, tooth extractions, and preventive dentistry.